Exploring the swamplands by canoe

 Nowhere Else Like It

-Only in Louisiana do folks strap on the rollerblades and helmets – with horns – to roll around chasing each other as “rollerbulls.”
+Only in Louisiana has Spain’s running of the bulls been transformed into folks strapping on rollerblades and helmets – with horns – to roll around chasing each other as “rollerbulls.”
 And only in Louisiana are there frog shows in place of dog shows and inmates performing as cowboys in prison rodeos.
 This is a state that knows how to throw a good party – and to tease its arrival all year long: The 365-day countdown to Mardi Gras, which commemorates Fat Tuesday, is the most-anticipated event of the year across the state.
 This Pre-Lenten/Easter festival about parties, parades, beads, costumes and eating traditional king cakes is one of the most popular events to attend in all of the U.S.